Composition of electronic cigarette aerosol: Chemicals

-E-cigarette components include a mouthpiece, a cartridge (liquid storage area), a heating element/atomizer, a microprocessor, a battery, and some of them have a LED light at the tip.
+E-cigarette components include a mouthpiece, a cartridge (liquid storage area), a heating element or atomizer, a microprocessor, a battery, and some of them have a LED light at the tip.
 They are disposable or reusable devices.
 Disposable ones are not rechargeable and typically cannot be refilled with a liquid.
 There are a diverse range of disposable and reusable devices, resulting in broad variations in their structure and their performance.
 Since many devices include interchangeable components, users have the ability to alter the nature of the inhaled vapor.

 For the majority of e-cigarettes many aspects are similar to their traditional counterparts such as giving nicotine to the user.
-E-cigarettes simulates the action of smoking, with a vapor that looks like cigarette smoke to some extent.
+The use of an e-cigarette simulates the action of smoking, with a vapor that somewhat resembles cigarette smoke.
 E-cigarettes do not involve tobacco combustion, and they do not produce vapor between puffs.
 They do not produce sidestream smoke or sidestream vapor.

 Vapor production basically entails preprocessing, vapor generation, and postprocessing.
 First, the e-cigarette is activated by pressing a button or other devices switch on by an airflow sensor or other type of trigger sensor.
 Then, power is released to an LED, other sensors, and other parts of the device, and to a heating element or other kind of vapor generator.
 Subsequently, the e-liquid flows by capillary action to the heating element or other devices to the e-cigarette vapor generator.
 Second, the e-cigarette vapor processing entails vapor generation.

 The e-cigarette vapor is generated when the e-liquid is vaporized by the heating element or by other mechanical methods.
 The last step of vapor processing happens as the e-cigarette vapor passes through the main air passage to the user.
 For some advanced devices, before inhaling, the user can adjust the heating element temperature, air flow rate or other features.
-The liquid within the chamber of e-cigarette is heated to roughly 100-250 °C to create an aerosolized vapor.
+The liquid within the chamber of an e-cigarette is heated to roughly 100-250 °C to create an aerosolized vapor.
 This is thought to result in pyrolysis of the e-liquid and could also lead to decomposition of other liquid ingredients.
 The aerosol (mist) produced by an e-cigarette is commonly but inaccurately called vapor.
 In physics, a vapor is a substance in the gas phase whereas an aerosol is a suspension of tiny particles of liquid, solid or both within a gas.